gabrielewig/gabrielewig.github.io/index.markdown

 [![Map of Fishing Conflicts](/assets/conflicts-map.png)](/assets/conflicts-map.png) {: style="width: 60%; float: left; margin: 2%;"}

-My research with the [SEA Lab](https://sea.mae.cornell.edu/) has focused on developing maps and modeling to assess the potential of wave-powered aquaculture along the northeast coast of the US.
+My research with the [SEA Lab](https://sea.mae.cornell.edu/) has focused on developing maps and models to assess the potential of wave-powered aquaculture along the northeast coast of the US.
 Offshore aquaculture powered by wave energy converters (WECs) has several benefits including decreased local environmental impact and fossil fuel use.
 By estimating the carrying capacity of different locations and looking at potential conflicts between fisheries and offshore infrastructure, we have been able to identify promising sites along with yield and costs estimates for them.
+I work alongside a PhD student and a post-doc in the lab, in addition to several industry partners and groups who we consult for information about their logistics and to ensure that our research is relevant to their work.

-I have focused on processing GIS datasets of environmental conditions and integrating them into a Python model that optimizes for carrying capacity and cost.
+My portion of the project has focused on processing GIS datasets of environmental conditions and integrating them into a Python model that optimizes for carrying capacity and cost.
 I have also used some techniques from marine spatial planning to analyze other factors such as conflicts between offshore wind development and commercial fishing.
-This map shows some of those conflicts and highlights one of our optimal locations for a wave-powered aquaculture farm.
+This map shows some of those conflicts and highlights one of the optimal locations we have found for a wave-powered aquaculture farm.

 ## Cyclikal